ProFormA/proformaxml/Whitepaper.md

 #### The external-submission element

 Another way to specify a student submission is to provide a reference to an already existing submission by means of the external-submission element.
+The external reference is required resolvable as a list of files - possibly as a single file.

 TODO

-### 7.4 The LMS part
+### 7.5 The LMS part

 ###### Code-Beispiel